magenizr/Magenizr_NewsletterSubscribeAtCheckout/README.md

 ## Features
 * The option `Checked` allows you to pre-tick the newsletter checkbox.
 Default is `No`.
 * The text field `Label` allows you to display a custom label.
 * With the option `Note` you can display a custom text right below the newsletter subscription.
+HTML is supported.

 ## Usage
 The functionality can be used in the backend section `Stores > Configuration > Sales > Checkout > Newsletter Subscribe At Checkout`.